Indian auto industry expected to see stronger growth in 2021-22: Nomura

 "After the devastating effects of the COVID-19 pandemic, it is expected that the auto industry will see stronger growth in 2021-22," Ashim Sharma, partner and group head (business performance improvement consulting-auto, engineering and logistics) at NRI Consulting & Solutions India, said.

-"This is also on account of some price hikes expected with introduction of new regulations," Sharma said.
+"In addition price hikes expected with introduction of new regulations could delay the recovery even further," Sharma said.

 In 2018-19, total two-wheeler sales rose 4.86 per cent to 2,11,81,390 units as compared with 2,02,00,117 units in 2017-18.